-"Practice Advisor" means an individual Registrant employed or retained by EGBC who receives and responds to professional or ethical inquiries of Registrants through the Practice Advice Program.

-"Practice of Professional Engineering" means the same as defined in Schedule 1, section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia] and prescribed by the Engineers and Geoscientists Regulation, B.C.
+- "Practice Advisor" means an individual Registrant employed or retained by EGBC who receives and responds to professional or ethical inquiries of Registrants through the Practice Advice Program. - "Practice of Professional Engineering" means the same as defined in Schedule 1, section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia] and prescribed by the Engineers and Geoscientists Regulation, B.C.
 Reg.
-14/2021. [amended 2021-07-14]
+14/2021.

 "Practice of Professional Geoscience" means the same as defined in Schedule 1, section 5 of the PGA [Definitions in respect of the Association of Professional Engineers and Geoscientists of the Province of British Columbia] and prescribed by the Engineers and Geoscientists Regulation, B.C.
 Reg.
-14/2021. [amended 2021-07-14]
+14/2021.